working-group-two/wgtwo.com/website/src/pages/technology/features/data/smf.md

 ---
 slug: smf
 title: SMF
-tags: [4G, 5G]
+tags: [5G]
 techFeaturePage: true
 ---

 # SMF

-Service Management Function (SMF) is the set of processes in an IN (Intelligent Network) that support the management of user and/or network information including service data and Service Logic programs that are required for the proper operation of a service.
+The Session Management Function (SMF) is one of the Control Plane Network Functions (NF) of the 5G core network (5GC).
+The SMF is responsible for the session management with the supported individual functions on a per-session basis.